Immigrants & Refugees

 Marillac Mission Fund’s Response

 Marillac Mission Fund is dedicated to supporting the various needs of immigrants and refugees within the St. Louis region by partnering with nonprofits that serve these populations.
-Funding from MMF generally includes support for basic needs, interpretation services , legal assistance, housing and employment services, and programs that help low-income immigrants to overcome barriers to social justice.
+Funding from MMF generally includes support for basic needs, interpretation services, legal assistance, housing and employment services, mental health services, and other programs that help improve the quality of life for low-income immigrants.

 Beyond funding specific organizations, MMF also engages with philanthropic coalitions aimed at supporting area nonprofits that serve as catalysts for positive, substantive change in conditions and systems to promote a more just, equitable and quality life for individuals and communities.
 Examples include the Marillac Mission Fund’s support of the St. Louis Welcome Fund and Immigrant Service Providers Network (ISPN).
 These entities work to bring together resources and fill gaps in funding as nonprofits and service providers respond to the rapidly changing needs of refugees and asylum seekers in the region.